Brian Kelcey (Founder, State of the City Inc.)

 Kelcey has previously served as a director or shareholder representative with several non-profits and public enterprises, including the Winnipeg's Forks-North Portage Partnership (a downtown renewal agency owned by the federal, provincial and municipal governments) and the Winnipeg Convention Centre.
 In 2012, he was a guest instructor in city politics at the University of Winnipeg.
 In 2013, he returned to Toronto, and in 2014 managed David Soknacki's "think tank campaign" for the Toronto mayoralty.

 A film lover with a passion for gritty 20th Century noir fiction, Kelcey is a voracious reader of history.
 After a life spent packing boxes, he has 'three hometowns' - Victoria, B.C; Toronto, Ontario and Winnipeg, Manitoba - and he has influenced public policy as an activist, a consultant or a government advisor in all three.
-He is frequently interviewed by local and national media on civic public policy, and his op-eds have been published in the Toronto Star, the Globe and Mail, the National Post, Spacing magazine, the Winnipeg Free Press, the Hamilton Spectator, Torontoist, CBC.ca and in syndicated newspapers across Canada's Sun / QMI chain.
+He is frequently interviewed by local, national and international media on urban politics, he appears regularly as a city affairs panelist on Toronto's AM 640 Show, and his op-eds have been published in the Toronto Star, the Globe and Mail, the National Post, Spacing magazine, the Winnipeg Free Press, the Hamilton Spectator, Torontoist, CBC.ca, Municipal World and in syndicated newspapers across Canada's Sun / QMI chain.